jgagne/ajovt3-zs20-vskk/01-bespoke-character-description.md

 #### Artwork

-Capture and save your final artwork in a digital format using these guidelines:
+Capture and save final artwork in a digital format using these guidelines:

 - Size: Use a square with a width and height of `1080 px` × `1080 px` (think Instagram artwork size).
 - Format: If it’s a photo, save as a JPG; and if it’s *not* a photo, save as a PNG.
 - Name: Use a meaningful filename, in all-lowercase, and separate words with hyphens.
 See [Naming guidelines](https://developers.google.com/style/filenames) and <cite>[Dashes vs. underscores](https://www.mattcutts.com/blog/dashes-vs-underscores/)</cite> for details.
   - For example: `capital-letter-o.jpg`

+**Optional:**

+- Collect and save sketches to document your process (as a case study).

 #### Text

-- Write your description in sentence case; start with a capital letter and end with a period.
+- Write your description as a single sentence in sentence case; start with a capital letter and end with a period.
 - Keep your description short; aim for 100 characters or less, unless there is a lot to describe (120 is a good limit).

 **Note:**